 The term “contractor” means any person, small business firm, or nonprofit organization that is a party to a funding agreement.

+(The NIST April 2018 rule changes the definition of “contractor” in the implementing regulations to include large businesses, consistent with the executive order that expanded Bayh-Dole to non-small businesses).
 Thus, a “grant recipient” is just another form of “contractor.”
 Except a “grant recipient” may also not be a contractor–organizations can receive federal funds that are not within the definition of “funding agreement.”
 A “funding agreement” must involve “the performance of experimental, developmental, or research work.”
 As Bayh-Dole makes clear, educational grants are excluded (35 USC 212):